An Overview of Driving on a Suspended License in Maryland

 How does a suspension occur?

-There are a variety of ways which a person can end up with a suspended license in the State of Maryland.
+There are a variety of ways in which a person can end up with a suspended license in the State of Maryland.
 A license will be suspended by the Maryland Motor Vehicle Administration (MVA) if an individual accumulates 8 points on their driving record, and that license will be revoked if the individual accumulates 12 points on their driving record.
-Points are assessed when a person is convicted of a moving violation.
-A conviction can occur either when the person goes to court and pleads guilty or is found guilty after a trial.
-A conviction can also occur when a person elects to pay a ticket rather than going to court.

-A minor, with a provisional license, will have their license suspended if they accumulate 5 or more points in a 12-month period.
-The MVA will suspend the license for six months for a first offense, and for one year for every offense thereafter.
+A minor with a provisional license will have their license suspended if they accumulate 5 or more points in a 12-month period.
+The MVA will suspend the license for six months for a first offense and for one year for every offense thereafter.

 Maryland can suspend your driver’s license for failing to pay child support.
 An individual who is 60 days or more in arrears is subject to have their driver’s license suspended.
 In such cases, the MVA may and will likely issue a work-restricted license or work-restricted privilege to drive.

 A driver’s license will also be suspended when a warrant is issued for an individual.
 When this happens, the MVA will notify the driver and provide the driver with an opportunity to contest the suspension.
-Any contest, however, is limited to whether the MVA has mistaken the identity of the individual named in the outstanding warrant, or the individual whose license or privilege to drive has been suspended.
+Any contest, however, is limited to whether the MVA has mistaken the identity of the individual named in the outstanding warrant or the individual whose license or privilege to drive has been suspended.

 An individual cannot be compelled to take a chemical test; however, the refusal to do so will result in your license being suspended.
-If an individual’s Blood Alcohol Content(BAC) is over .08, the individual is subject to a suspension of 45 days for a first offense; and 90 days for a second or subsequent offense.
+If an individual’s Blood Alcohol Content(BAC) is over .08, the individual is subject to a suspension of 45 days for a first offense and 90 days for a second or subsequent offense.
 If the BAC is over 0.15, the individual is subject to a suspension of 90 days for a first offense and 180 days for a second or subsequent offense.

 If the driver refuses to submit to a test, the MVA will suspend your license for 120 days.
-For a second or subsequent offense, the MVA will suspend the license for one year.
+The MVA will suspend the license for one year for a second or subsequent offense.

 How does a revocation occur?

-The MVA has the authority to revoke the license of a person who is convicted of driving under the influence of alcohol per se (.08 BAC), or driving under the influence of a controlled dangerous substance.
+The MVA has the authority to revoke the license of a person who is convicted of driving under the influence of alcohol per se (.08 BAC) or driving under the influence of a controlled dangerous substance.

 The MVA can also revoke your license if you are convicted of driving while impaired and you have, within the previous three years, received two or more convictions for driving under the influence, driving under the influence per se, driving while impaired by drugs or drugs and alcohol, or driving while impaired by a controlled dangerous substance.

-The MVA must revoke the license of an individual convicted for homicide by motor vehicle while under the influence of alcohol, impaired by alcohol, or impaired by any drug, any combination of drugs, a combination of one or more drugs and alcohol, or a controlled dangerous substance.
+The MVA must revoke the license of an individual convicted of homicide by motor vehicle while under the influence of alcohol, impaired by alcohol, or impaired by any drug, any combination of drugs, a combination of one or more drugs and alcohol, or a controlled dangerous substance.

 What happens after my license is suspended?